jjsepulvedag/pySMSIM/README.md

-# pysmsim
+# pySMSIM
-Implementation of SMSIM (Boore, 2003) in Python
+Implementation of the Stochastic-Method SIMulation(SMSIM; Boore, 2003) in Python